The \'etale local structure of algebraic stacks: Introduction

 \begin{theorem}[Coherent completeness] Let $\cX$ be a noetherian algebraic stack with affine diagonal and good moduli space $\pi \colon \cX \to X =\Spec A$.
 Let $\cZ \subseteq \cX$ be a closed substack defined by a coherent ideal $\cI$.
 Let $I=\Gamma(\cX,\cI)$.
 If $\cZ$ has the resolution property, then $\cX$ is coherently complete along $\cZ$ if and only if $A$ is $I$-adically complete.
 If this is the case, then $\cX$ has the resolution property. \end{theorem}

-An important special case of this theorem is established in \Cref{S:coherently-complete}, and the proof is finished in \Cref{S:effectivity-3}.
+This theorem is proved in \Cref{S:completeness-and-effectivity}.
 The difference between the statement above and formal GAGA for good moduli space morphisms is that the statement above asserts that $\cX$ is coherently complete along $\cZ$ and not merely along $\pi^{-1}(\pi(\cZ))$.
 Indeed, as a consequence of this theorem, we can easily deduce the following version of formal GAGA (\Cref{C:formal-gaga}), which had been established in \cite[Thm.~1.1]{geraschenko-zb_fGAGA} with the additional hypotheses that $\cX$ has the resolution property and $I$ is maximal, and in \cite[Cor.~4.14]{luna-field} in the case that $\cX$ is defined over a field and $I$ is maximal.

 \begin{corollary}[Formal GAGA] Let $\cX$ be a noetherian algebraic stack with affine diagonal.
-Suppose there exists a good moduli space $\pi \colon \cX \to \Spec R$, where $R$ is noetherian and $I$-adically complete.
-Suppose that either \begin{enumerate} \item $I \subset R$ is a maximal ideal; or \item $\cX \times_{\Spec R} \Spec(R/I)$ has the resolution property. \end{enumerate} Then $\cX$ has the resolution property and the natural functor
+Suppose there exists a good moduli space $\pi \colon \cX \to \Spec A$, where $A$ is noetherian and $I$-adically complete.
+Suppose that either \begin{enumerate} \item $I \subset A$ is a maximal ideal; or \item $\cX \times_{\Spec A} \Spec(A/I)$ has the resolution property. \end{enumerate} Then $\cX$ has the resolution property and is coherently complete along $\cX \times_{\Spec A} \Spec(A/I)$. \end{corollary}